facebook/openzl/doc/mkdocs/doc/sddl/variables-expressions.md

 ## Summary

 Variables let you capture derived values or parameters for later use; they are immutable and stay instant-parse as long as they depend only on parameters or constants.
 Expressions follow 64-bit signed arithmetic rules, include bitwise/logical operators with C11 precedence, and can be organized via switch expressions when multi-way selection is needed.
-Standard functions cover math, range checks, and alignment helpers; `sizeof` works only for instant-parse constructs, while `size(field)` and position helpers require scanning.
+Standard functions cover math, range checks, and alignment helpers; `sizeof` works only for instant-parse constructs, while `parsed_length(field)` and position helpers require scanning.
 Overflow and division-by-zero remain format errors, so guard derived values accordingly.

 ---